lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 The CMP client needs to be configured with sufficient information to form the CMP server URI.
 This is at least the authority portion of the URI, e.g., 'www.example.com:80', or the full operation path segment of the PKI management entity.
-Additionally, OPTIONAL path segments MAY be added after the registered application name as part of the full operation path to provide further distinction.
+Additionally, path segments MAY be added after the registered application name as part of the full operation path to provide further distinction.
 The path segment 'p' followed by an arbitraryLabel \<name> could, for example, support the differentiation of specific CAs or certificate profiles.
 Further